nickp60/riboSeed/README.md

 * [`Contributing`](./README.md#contributing)

 ## Reference Selection
 `riboSeed` requires an appropriate reference genome for the *de fere novo* assembly.
-We outline a few different ways to select the best refference:

-- [Protocol for using Kraken.](http://riboseed.readthedocs.io/en/latest/REFERENCE.html#method-1-kraken) This kmer-based method requires having a Kraken database handy, but it provides good resolution while also checking for contamination.
-- [Protocol for using Reads2Type.](http://riboseed.readthedocs.io/en/latest/REFERENCE.html#method-2-reads2type-and-cgfind) This method is quick and easy if you are less comfortable with commandline tools, but at the cost of resolution.
-- [Using ANI (in development).](./choose_reference_with_ANI.md) This method should provide a appropriate reference based on ANI.
-It can be time-consuming depending on the number of references considered, but can identify the best reference in a hands-free way, perfect for automation.
+We recommend using [PlentyOfBugs.](http://github.com/nickp60/plentyofbugs), which simplifies this process by comparing a preliminary assembly of your isolate to existing reference genomes.

 ## Before We Start
 Please back up any and all data used, and work within a virtualenv.